hwipl/blog/drafts/reverse_proxy_with_haproxy_and_ansible/README.md

 ## Overview

 The reverse proxy servers in this document run HAProxy on Ubuntu 22.04 LTS.
 HAProxy is installed and configured automatically with Ansible.
-The HAPorxy configuration in this document assumes the network in the following figure:
+The HAProxy configuration in this document assumes the network in the following figure:

 ```